schlatterbeck/pymininec/README.rst

 =================

 This is an attempt to rewrite the original MININEC3 basic sources in Python.
-Currently implemented is the computation of the impedance matrix and the computation of currents resulting from solving that matrix.
+Currently implemented is the computation of the impedance matrix, the computation of currents resulting from solving that matrix, and the computation of the far field.

 Tests against the `original Basic source code`_ were performed for a simple 7MHz wire dipole with half the wavelength and 10 segments.

 The wire is 0.01m (1cm) thick, we use such a thick wire to make the mininec code work harder because it cannot use the thin wire asumptions.
-At the time of this writing the thin-wire approximation code in python is broken.
+At the time of this writing the thin-wire approximation code in the pymininec implementation is broken.

 For the dipole example it was carefully verified that the results are close to the original results in Basic (see `Running examples in Basic`_